@azerum/ts-csp

 Interface WritableChannel<T>

-interface WritableChannel<in T extends NotUndefined> {
+interface WritableChannel<T extends NotUndefined> {

 close: () => void;